CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 - a) "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly"
 - b) "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly"

-The latter is missing in the image below, don't worry...These jobs will be used later on to
+The latter job is missing in the image below, don't worry...These jobs will be used later on to:

 - a) actually **CALIBRATE** the robot
 - b) **RUN** your experiment!

-How cool is that?
-Leave this for now, we will now setup the physical parts.
+How _cool_ is that?
+We will now setup the physical part of the experiment.

 ![jenkins_trigger](https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/remote-lab-done.png)

 ## Step 4: Physical Experiment Setup

-Because two NAOS were available at Bielefeld, a symmetrical setup was orginally installed in an otherwise empty office.
+Because two NAOS were available at Bielefeld, a symmetrical setup was originally set up in an otherwise empty office.

 Having two NAOs available is not given in every laboratory, thus we will describe a setup using just **one** NAO in the following.
-The setup is easily adjustable by moving the robot from one side to another depending on the chosen position (see Step 6).
+The setup is easily adjustable by moving the robot from one side to another depending on the chosen position (see Step 6) of the subject (human).

 <img align="left" hspace="20" src="https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/pepper_setup_table.jpg" width=300px>
 <img src="https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/pepper_press.jpg" width=300px>

 The viewing distance is taken from the original Stenzel paper (approx. 80cm).
 The NAO kneels next to the participants on a table or chair.
-The barycenter of the robot is approximately at elbow height of a sitting participant.
+The barycenter of the robot is approximately at elbow height of a sitting subject.

-The participant and the robot each have their own keyboard of identical type.
+The participant and the robot each have their own keyboard of _identical_ type.
 The keyboards are directly adjacent (touching) and on the _same level_.

 The posture of the robot's hand above the keyboard is predefined and will be individually set up using a calibration program that will be introduced in the next step.
 Calibration is necessary because there might be differences in the positioning of the robot in different lab setups and the angles of the NAO's motors might deviate from robot to robot.
 The robot's head is turned towards the screen to indicate that the robot is looking at it.

 ## Step 5: Calibration procedure

 During calibration, the robot's stiffness **needs to be released**.
 If the motors are stiff (e.g. arms cannot be moved easily), release the stiffness with two short chest button presses.

 It is assumed that the robot is powered on and already connected to the network as described in Step 1.
 Assuming you set up the experiment exactly as described above you should check the robot's IP one last time.
 You can do this by pressing the chest button, the robot will tell you its IP.
 Remember the address, e.g., 192.168.1.30.
 Write it down, you will **need it** in the next steps.

 During the calibration procedure the arm postures for the key press movement (left and right side), needed in the experiment, will be recorded and saved.